azamsharp/azamsharp.github.io/_posts/2026-02-18-swiftui-architecture-tips.md

 Keep it simple until it is not.

 ## Be mindful of performance details

-SwiftUI re evaluates views often.
+SwiftUI re-evaluates views often.
 That is normal.

-The important part is that it only re renders what actually changes.
+The important part is that it only re-renders what actually changes.
 You help this process by passing minimal data and keeping your views small.

 Also, remember that `AsyncImage` does not cache images.
 For real apps, you will need a proper caching solution.

 ## Test what matters

-Do not spend time testing views.

 Focus on testing your business logic.
 Stores and services are where bugs matter most.

 For critical user flows, add end to end tests.
 That is where testing gives you real value.

 ## Final thought